 Board Structure and Leadership.
-The Board consists of three Trustees, all of whom, including the Chairman of the Board, are not "interested persons" (as defined in the 1940 Act) of the Trust (the "Independent Trustees").
+The Board consists of five Trustees, three of whom are not "interested persons" (as defined in the 1940 Act) of the Trust (the "Independent Trustees").
 As noted above, the Trustees meet periodically throughout the year to oversee the Fund's activities, review contractual arrangements with service providers for the Fund and review the Fund's performance.
 The Board also has an Audit Committee, a Nominating Committee, and a Special Proxy Voting Committee, each of which is composed exclusively of all of the Independent Trustees.